ICanBoogie/HTTP/README.md

 Starting v2.3.2 this is no longer the case and the header field has to be defined when required.
 This was decided to prevent a bug with Apache+FastCGI+DEFLATE where the `Content-Length` field was not adjusted although the body was compressed.
-Also, in most cases it's not such a good idea to define that field for generated content because it prevents the response to be send as [compressed chunks](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+Also, in most cases it's not such a good idea to define that field for generated content because it prevents the response to be sent as [compressed chunks](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).